anuragparashar26/ShowDevKit/README.md

-# ShowDevKit – Open Source Portfolio Template
+# ShowDevKit – A Portfolio for Developers

 A modern, customizable personal portfolio website template to showcase your projects, skills, and experience.
 Built with clean HTML, CSS, and JavaScript.
 ## **Live Demo:** [Click Here](https://showdevkit.netlify.app/)